cmu-roboarch/rtrbench/README.md

 verification will be omitted.

 ### Build for Debug
-To debug the kernels for debugging them, use the following command:
+To build the kernels for debugging them, use the following command:
 ```
 $ make debug
 ```